recalon/rkf_calon/README.md

 Output is a `std::vector` of `std::array<double,3>` where array's position `[0]` is t-value, `[1]` is est. y value, `[2]` is step size used in the calculations to arrive at t- and est. y-values.
-If the step size drop- ped below the minimum the function will return an empty vector.
+If the step size dropped below the minimum the function will return an empty vector.

-This solver takes a function pointer parameter (function accepting two 'long double's and returning a 'long double') so that any first-order ODE may be solved.
+This solver takes a function pointer parameter \(function accepting two 'long double's and returning a 'long double'\) so that any first-order ODE may be solved.
 A good, simple format for such a function is:

 ```